Performance Breakdown

 4 Reasons to buy the Dyson V11 Torque Drive

-1. Outstanding at cleaning carpet: The V11 will clean carpet and an upright and provide the convenience of a cord-free product.
+- Outstanding at cleaning carpet: The V11 will clean carpet and upholstery, and it provides the convenience of a cord-free product.

-2. Above-average on hard floors: It also has adjustable gates that make it very usable on hard floors, but there is some scratching risk.
+- Above-average on hard floors: It also features adjustable gates, making it very usable on hard floors; however, there is a risk of scratching.

-3. Extended run time: Even with the torque drive head, it will run for as much as 74 minutes.
+- Extended runtime: Even with the torque drive head, it can run for up to 74 minutes.

-4. Versatile: This vacuum cleans floors and can also clean areas such as furniture or stairs.
+- Versatile: This vacuum cleans floors and can also clean furniture and stairs.

 The Verdict: An Excellent Alternative to a Bulky Upright For Cleaning Carpet

-After all the tests, I conclude that the Dyson V11, either the Animal or the Torque Drive, is an excellent cleaning carpet option.
+After conducting all the tests, I conclude that the Dyson V11, whether the Animal or the Torque Drive model, is an excellent option for cleaning carpets.

-It has superior performance over the V10 thanks in large part that it can do so longer.
+It boasts superior performance to the V10, thanks in large part to its ability to last longer.

-The higher airflow and new torque drive with the DLS sensor can clean embedded dirt as good as an upright and does it without any cords.
+The higher airflow and new torque drive with the DLS sensor can clean embedded dirt as well as an upright, and it does so without any cords.

 If you don’t want to spend a crazy amount for the Outsize, this is a good, less expensive alternative.

-Even if it does not have the soft roller attachment, it will do quite well at cleaning most types of debris on hard surfaces.
+Even without the soft roller attachment, it will still perform exceptionally well in cleaning most types of debris from hard surfaces.